 Adams Papers Editorial Project

-The Adams Papers editorial project is a collaborative undertaking by historical editors at the Massachusetts Historical Society to collect, edit, and publish letterpress and digital editions of the manuscripts written and received by the family of John and Abigail Adams of Quincy, Massachusetts.
+The Adams Papers Editorial Project is a collaborative undertaking by historical documentary editors at the Massachusetts Historical Society to collect, edit, and publish letterpress and digital editions of the manuscripts written and received by the Adams family of Quincy, Massachusetts.

 Project History

-The Adams Papers editorial project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by John and Abigail Adams and their family.
-The Adams Family Papers collection at the Massachusetts Historical Society forms the nucleus of the project.
-In addition, editors have gathered over 28,000 copies of Adams items from hundreds of libraries, institutions, and individuals in the United States and abroad.
+The Adams Papers Editorial Project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by John and Abigail Adams and their family.
+The multigenerational Adams Family Papers collection at the Massachusetts Historical Society forms the nucleus of the project.
+In addition, editors have gathered nearly 30,000 copies of Adams items from hundreds of institutions and individuals in the United States and abroad.
 The project's cut-off date is 1889, the year Abigail Brooks Adams (wife of Charles Francis Adams) died.

 Editorial Process

-The editors do not alter the Adamses' words; rather, they continue the search for Adams documents, select the material to be included in the edition, provide a faithful transcription of the manuscripts, and supply annotation.
-To date, over 59 letterpress volumes have been published by Harvard University Press, most of which are also available online as part of the Adams Papers Digital Edition.
+The editors do not alter the Adamses' words; rather, they continue the search for Adams documents, select the material to be included in the edition, provide a faithful transcription of the manuscripts, and supply annotation for historical context.
+To date, nearly 60 letterpress volumes have been published by Harvard University Press, most of which are also freely available online as part of the Adams Papers Digital Edition.
 The editorial project’s first born-digital edition is the John Quincy Adams Digital Diary.

 Publications